RomiVandoren/AIRRWAS/README.md

 - **test_data/**
   For testing purposes, a small dataset of **6 samples** from the discovery cohort is provided.
-  This allows users to run the pipeline without requiring access to the full dataset.
+  This allows users to test the main parts of the pipeline without requiring access to the full dataset.
-  The main scripts are based on the **full data**, but this reduced dataset ensures reproducibility and ease of testing.
+  To run the full pipeline look at the data availability statement for full datasets.

 ---

 ## Data Availability

-All data supporting the findings in the paper are available within the **main text** and/or the **Extended Materials**.

 - **Discovery cohort**: Sequencing data have been deposited at [https://github.com/fabio-affaticati/activ_covid-tcell-omics](https://github.com/fabio-affaticati/activ_covid-tcell-omics).
 - **Validation experiments**: Experimental data generated during this study will be deposited on **Zenodo** and made publicly available upon acceptance of the manuscript.